 All of these symptoms can make life a bit difficult for me at times.
 Aside from the types of problems I’ve already mentioned, my cognitive problems have been a huge cause of not only frustration, but depression as well.
 I often feel like I’m not even me anymore.
 How can I be me if I no longer think the same way?
 It also feels like a lifetime of education and professional experience was for nothing.
 That can be a hard pill to swallow.
 My cognitive problems, along with being on disability (and those two are related), are my biggest mental hurdles.
 Like many MS symptoms, these problems are invisible, which is always difficult when trying to make others understand them.
 This only furthers the sadness that these problems can cause.

-So you may be thinking, “well, you do all this writing, how is that possible?”
-I do, and here’s the thing, I’m not a confused, forgetful mess 100% of the time.
+You may be thinking, “Well, you do all this writing, how is that possible?”
+I do, and here’s the thing, I’m not a confused, forgetful mess 100 percent of the time.
 Like many symptoms, some moments are worse than others.
 Things like temperature change, stress, and fatigue can increase my issues.
 However, I do have glimpses of the old me, and that is when I try to write.
 Even with those glimpses, my writing can be pretty unpredictable.
 I may feel well and turn out several articles in a short period of time.
 But I also have times where one article will be piecemealed together over two or more weeks.

 I know this has been a longer article than usual, but thanks for staying with me.
 This is a topic that means a lot to me.
 I’ve had a lot of symptoms throughout my battle with MS, but this has been one that has scared me the most.
-I know others battle these issues too, and so I knew I wanted to cover my experience in depth.
+I know others battle these issues, too, and so I knew I wanted to cover my experience in depth.
 It’s important to talk with your MS specialist if you think you are having some cognitive problems.
 They can test you further and recommend some treatments that help.
 If you are reading this and you know someone with MS, please don’t assume that your friend or family member is just getting older.
-Absolutely don’t say that you “forget things too”, I assure you that what they are experiencing is different.
-I always hope to get good discussion out my posts, so please hit up the comments with your thoughts and experiences!
+Absolutely don’t say that you “forget things too.”
+I assure you that what they are experiencing is different.
+I always hope to get a good discussion out of my posts, so please hit up the comments with your thoughts and experiences!